-The Best Science Books To Read This Summer
+The Best Science Books To Read For Summer 2019

 They say a vacation is only as good as the book you bring with you.
 And these days it feels like there are as many ways to consume science writing as there are fields of science.
 Whether you’re a fan of historical nonfiction, graphic novels, poetry or short essays, this year’s panel of summer science books experts has the one you’re looking for to take with you on your journey.